peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- `hipsparseCreateBsr` and `hipsparseCreateConstBsr` in order to enable BSR format support in generic routines.
+- `hipsparseCreateBsr` and `hipsparseCreateConstBsr` to enable BSR format support in generic routines.
 - BSR format support to `hipsparseSpMV` and `hipsparseSpMM`.

 ##### Resolved issues